mbr/tinydb-git/README.rst

         Updated by tinydb-git 0.1.dev1

-Multiple ``insert()`` calls result in a commit each time.
-If this is not desirable, tinyrecord_ transactions can alleviate the issue:
+Multiple ``insert()`` calls result in a commit for each call.
+This can be avoided by using a tinyrecord_ transaction:

 .. code-block:: pycon